glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 <img class="post-image" src="/assets/posts/metropolis_hastings_sampling/normal_proposal_burnin-sigma-convergence.png">

-The two plots above compare cumulative first and second moment calculations on simulated samples with the target{% katex %}\textbf{Weibull}{% endkatex %} distribution values calculated from equation
+The two plots above compare cumulative first and second moment calculations on simulated samples with the target {% katex %}\textbf{Weibull}{% endkatex %} distribution values calculated from equation
 {% katex %}(13){% endkatex %} using {% katex %}\lambda = 1{% endkatex %} and {% katex %}k=5{% endkatex %}.
 The obtained
 mean and standard deviation are {% katex %}0.92{% endkatex %} and {% katex %}0.21{% endkatex %} respectively.
 In the plots time to reach equilibrium in seen to increase with increasing displacement of `x0` from
 {% katex %}0.92{% endkatex %}.
-For the simulation at the most extreme value of `x0` the time to reach equilibrium is a factor of {% katex %}10{% endkatex %} longer than the simulation that reached  equilibrium fastest.
+For the simulation at the most extreme value of `x0` the time to reach equilibrium is a factor of {% katex %}10{% endkatex %} longer than the simulation that reached equilibrium first.
 For standard deviation the effect is even larger increasing the relaxation time by nearly a factor of
 {% katex %}10^2{% endkatex %} when compared to the fastest relaxation time seen.
 There is also a very large spike in the standard deviation that increases with displacement of `x0` from the target mean.